linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/II - Risk and Pricing (Chapters 4-6).md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "II - Risk and Pricing (Chapters 4-6)"
+parent_directory: Investment Valuation - Tools and Techniques for Determining the Value of Any Asset
+formatted: 2025-12-21 12:40:00 PM
+formatter_agent: claude-sonnet-4-5-20250929
+cli_tool: claude-code
+primary_tags:
+   - risk and return models
+   - capital asset pricing model
+   - market efficiency
+secondary_tags:
+   - equity risk measurement
+   - default risk assessment
+   - arbitrage pricing theory
+   - multifactor models
+   - behavioral finance
 cssclasses: academia
-title: Investment Valuation
-linter-yaml-title-alias: Investment Valuation
 ---

-# Investment Valuation

-## II - Risk and Pricing (Chapters 4-6)
+# II - Risk and Pricing (Chapters 4-6)

----

-# The Basics of Risk
+## The Basics of Risk

 When valuing assets and firms, we need to use discount rates that reflect the riskiness of the cash flows.
 In particular, the cost of debt has to incorporate a default spread for the default risk in the debt, and the cost of equity has to include a risk premium for equity risk.
 But how do we measure default and equity risk?
 More importantly, how do we come up with the default and equity risk premiums?